AnishShr/JackalAstar/README.md

 You should see the Jackal initially driving in a straight path as it is calibrating it's initial GPS heading, and then start to create a graph and implement the physcial A* algorithm.

+If you are able to run this, then you are all set up.
+This is just a *getting started* instruction.
+Follow along to run the simulation nodes for both: gazebo simulation and raster map simualiton in various scenarios.

 #### Gazebo simulation in various scenarios